NicoHood/IRLremote/README.md

 Then you need to check in the main loop if the buffer has any valid signals.
 It checks every signal, thatswhy its slow and takes a lot of flash.
 And it also checks about 10~20% from the original value.
 Lets say a pulse is 100ms.
 Then 80-120ms is valid.
 Thatswhy the recognition is worse.
-And he also doesnt check the protocol intern error correction (or better recognition).
+And he also doesnt check the protocol intern error correction.
-For example NEC has an inverse in the command.
+For example NEC has an inverse in the command: the first byte is the inverse of the 2nd byte.
 Its easy to filter wrong signals then.
+So every protocol has its built in checksums, which we will use.
+And I also check for timeouts and start new readings if the signal timed out.
 The only positive thing is that with the timer the pin is more flexible.
 However i will try to implement a PCINT version later.

 For sending i decided to use Bitbang.
 This works on every MCU and on any PIN.
 He used proper timers,